ptruta/MicroservicesMicrofrontendsDockerImages/Readme.md

 5. Services and messages are stateless. - Kafka (used)
 6. Services and consumers are often implemented in different programming languages, execute in different run-time environments, or both. - Kafka (used)
 7. SOA involves the services themselves, a directory of available services in some form (service discovery), and public contracts for consumers to connect and use each service (service negotiation). - Kafka (used)

+# To sum up:

+The web server is build using Spring Boot and it exposes REST services, and using internally microservices with Kafka communication in between.

+The Web application is consuming the REST services and is receiving server side notifications by having a microfronend architecture based on webpack module federation using Angular 12.

+The Integration between the web server and other 3rd party services is made by API Gateway Pattern.

+We used docker containers along with docker images in order to deploy the solution in local localhost.

 ## UBB Cluj-Napoca - Faculty of Mathematics and Computer Science